kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

 touch def.cue
 ```

-In this example, we need import `Deployment` and `Serivice` CUE definition from package.
-The powerful `cue` cli support gen CUE definition from Go code.

-The `cue get go` can fetches Go packages using Go’s package manager and makes their definitions available
-through the CUE module’s `gen` directory using the same package naming conventions as in Go.
+2. Download the `third-party packages` by using `cue` cli.

+In Kubevela, we don't need to download these packages as they're automatically generated from K8s API.
+But for local test with `cue` cli, we need to download these Go modules(`go get`) and convert them to CUE format files(`cue get`).

-So, for use `Deployment` and `Serivice` in our cue module, we need download the CUE definitions for the `core` and `apps` Kubernetes types
+So, by using K8s `Deployment` and `Serivice`, we need download and convert to CUE definitions for the `core` and `apps` Kubernetes modules like below:

 ```shell
 go get k8s.io/api/core/v1